dzlab/dzlab.github.io/_posts/2024-06-13-debezium-elk.md

      - STATUS_STORAGE_TOPIC=my_connect_statuses
 ```

-Start the topology as defined in https://debezium.io/documentation/reference/stable/tutorial.html
+Now we start every service in the topology as follows:

 ```shell
 export DEBEZIUM_VERSION=2.1